Where to Stay

 Evening sundowners with incredible views of distant mountain ranges; delicious meals served under the stars next to a roaring fire and the sounds of animals in camp late at night are just a small part of this magical experience.

 Sirikoi has four luxury tented rooms that have been built and designed by Willie and Sue Roberts who have run tailor-made safaris throughout East Africa for over thirty years.
 Each of these spacious rooms has views of the waterhole from the veranda, a living area with a fireplace and an elegant bathroom with a Victorian bath and a shower.
-Two additional new luxury tents have recently been built and also have great views of the waterhole and surrounding bush.
 There is an elegant thatched dining area with open log fires and a large deck area with a superb outlook.
 A beautifully designed 18m pool is the perfect spot to watch game and birdlife.
-A secluded two bedroom house, made from wood, thatch and stone and with a large deck area is situated in a private corner of the camp near the wetlands where elephant and buffalo are regular visitors.
+A secluded two bedroom cottage, made from wood, thatch and stone and with a large deck area is situated in a private corner of the camp near the wetlands where elephant and buffalo are regular visitors.

 For more information, please visit www.sirikoi.com.